“For some weird reason,” Fisher said, reaching for a can of cat food, “I never took you for a cat person, Sabra.”

 “When you’re at the top of the pyramid, it doesn’t matter if people know who you are,” Fisher replied.

 “The Collapse put IPSA in an excellent position,” Esmer said.
 “There is no oversight.
-Director-General Anderson is the most powerful man on Earth.”
+Director-General Anderton is the most powerful man on Earth.”

 “I think they’re here to clean up Star Patrol’s mess,” Sabra said.
 “They just can’t say that.
 Everyone’s gotta save face.”